mookid8000/Cirqus/README.md

 # d60 Circus

 Simple but powerful event sourcing + CQRS kit.

+Provides a model for creating commands, aggregate roots, events, and views, tying it all up in one simple and neat `CommandProcessor`.

 ### How simple?